diana-hep/oamap/README.rst

 Union
 ~~~~~

 Unions represent data that could be one of several types.
-In algebraic type theory, these are called "`sum types <https://en.wikipedia.org/wiki/Tagged_union>`_" because addition has the properties of a logical or: the type may be this, or that, or something else.
+In algebraic type theory, these are called "`sum types <https://en.wikipedia.org/wiki/Tagged_union>`_" because addition has the properties of logical-or: the type may be this, *or* that, *or* something else.

 A union is expressed by a list of possibilities: